-Hawaii FEAST seeks to empower artists to create vibrant and resilient communities in Hawaii through place-based and public artwork, and creative advocacy.
-Hawaii FEAST is built upon community resources; Local artists produce ideas for public artwork and creative advocacy, and community members take part in the decision making process of selecting projects and financing them.
+We create vibrant and resilient communities in Hawai‘i through public artwork, placemaking, and creative advocacy.
+Hawai‘i FEAST is built upon community resources; Local artists produce ideas for public artwork and creative advocacy, and community members take part in the decision making process of selecting projects and financing them.

-- Cultivated five community dinners, and at these dinners over 370 community members and 22 groups of artists were engaged.
+- Cultivated eight community dinners, and at these dinners over 500 community members and 30 groups of artists were engaged.

-- Raised a total of $3,950 in crowd-sourced funding to support five community-driven public art projects.
+- Raised a total of $6,800 in crowd-sourced funding to support community-driven public art projects.

 - Helped sustain local public art programs and placemaking efforts, through community exhibitions, panels, visioning walking tours, and more.